 While it is not impossible, it is difficult to lease a vehicle if you have a poor credit rating and no money for a down payment.
 Most zero-down lease offers require a healthy credit rating.
 But don’t worry, there are plenty of options available for car shoppers with less-than-stellar credit scores.
 To explore your leasing options, simply contact our financing team.

 Generally speaking, credit score of 619 or lower is classified as “subprime”.
 While this type of credit isn’t automatically declined, a 619 or lower credit score means you will likely have to pay a higher interest rate and/or down payment.
 There are various steps you can utilize to improve your credit score like employment history, multiple loan requests, and consistent on-time payments.

 Of all the benefits of leasing a car, maintenance benefits are typically the most popular.
 Specifics will vary within specific lease contracts, but most leases will cover your leased vehicle’s normal maintenance and service needs.
 These include filter and fluid changes, normal tune-ups, and regularly scheduled maintenance typically doesn’t cost anything out of pocket.

-Typically speaking, yes, you can trade in your leased vehicle at a different dealership.
+Typically speaking, yes, you can trade-in your leased vehicle at a different dealership.
 It must, however, be an authorized dealership for the vehicle manufacturer.
 It’s probably obvious, but you can’t turn a leased car into any other brand of dealership.
-You can, however, turn your leased Chrysler Jeep Dodge Ram into any authorized Chrysler Jeep Dodge Ram dealership across the nation.
+You can, however, turn your leased Chrysler, Jeep, Dodge, or RAM into any authorized Chrysler Jeep Dodge RAM dealership across the nation.
 Again, assuming all your lease contract obligations have been fulfilled.